 Ghana has seen tremendous progress in development and poverty reduction in the last two decades.
-However, there is still a stark inequality, particularly between people in southern and northern Ghana and between men and women.
-Over 70 per cent of people in the poor northern regions live on less than $1 a day, compared to the national average of 28 per cent.
+However, there are still inequalities, particularly between people in southern and northern Ghana and between men and women.
+Over 70 per cent of people in the poor northern regions live on less than $1 a day.

-Extractive sector: Ghana has a significant endowment of mineral resources, however many local communities are living with the social and environmental costs of these extractive industry projects without enjoying the short-term benefits such as jobs, healthcare and infrastructure.
+Ghana has significant mineral wealth, however many local communities are living with the social and environmental costs of the extractives industry without enjoying the short-term benefits such as jobs, healthcare and infrastructure.

 Oxfam in Ghana

 We began working in Ghana in1986.
 Our aim is to strengthen Civil Society Organizations to secure democratic accountability, fair distribution of wealth and justice.
 We work across four key areas:

 - Agriculture - Our GROW campaign promotes national agricultural policy, practice and investments that respond to the interests and priorities of smallholder farmers and producers especially women.
 We also build knowledge and understanding of climate change among smallholder farmers and civil society and how it impacts on agriculture and food security.

 - Health Care - We want to see all Ghanaians benefit from fair and better access to essential health services.
 To that end our nationwide universal access to health care campaign envisages health care for all, free at the point of use.